Marmelodov/PromptCrafter-API/docs/tutorials/update-prompt.md

 - **Your JWT token:** All requests require a Bearer token for authentication.
 If you don't have one, complete the authentication steps in the [Quickstart guide](../quickstart.md) first.
 - **A saved prompt's ID:** You need the `_id` of a prompt you've already saved.
 If you don't have one, complete the [Save a prompt tutorial](create-prompt.md) first.
-- **An HTTP client:** This tutorial provides examples for both cURL and Postman.
+- **An HTTP client:** This tutorial includes examples for cURL, Postman, the PromptCrafter SDKs (Python, JavaScript, Go, Ruby, and Java), and raw HTTP using Python’s `requests` library and JavaScript’s `fetch` API.
     - If you're using Postman, import the [PromptCrafter Postman Collection](postman.md) to follow along.

 ## Build the request

-To update a prompt, send a `PATCH` request to the following endpoint, replacing `{promptId}` with the ID of the prompt you want to modify:
+Update a prompt by sending a `PATCH` request to the following endpoint, replacing `{promptId}` with the ID of the prompt you want to modify:

 ```text
 https://promptcrafter-production.up.railway.app/prompts/{promptId}
 ```

-The request includes headers, a path parameter, and a JSON-formatted request body with only the fields you want to change.
+The `PATCH` request includes two headers, a path parameter, and a JSON-formatted request body containing the fields you want to change.

 ### Headers